alvaroartano/Discord-Live-Translator/README.md

 [![Product Name Screen Shot][product-screenshot]]

-This project is a project which was made for the 2021's [Hackapalooza](https://hackapalooza.dev).
+This project is a project which was made for the 2021's [Hackapalooza](https://hackapalooza.dev) *(Winner of the Best Use of Google Cloud prize)*.
 It consists on a live translator for discord which allows to limit languages to channels and translates which aren't written in it.

 This means, you can set up a channel so it only accepts messages on English and if they're not written in it, it just translates the message in real time